raganwald/javascript-allonge/manuscript/markdown/Sequence/compose-and-pipeline.md

       return fluent(maybe(fn));
     }

-The take-away is that `compose` is helpful when we are defining a new function that combines the effects existing functions.
+The take-away is that `compose` is helpful when we are defining a new function that combines the effects of existing functions.

 ### pipeline